Fabrics for all skin types

-Tankha Finding the right clothes that feel good and comfortable for your skin can be quite a challenge.
-After all, our skin offers first shield of protection.
-We bring you five fabr
+Finding the right clothes that feel good and comfortable against your skin can be quite a challenge.
+After all, the skin is the largest organ in our body that offers first shield of protection.
+God forbid if you have sensitive skin – rashes, itchiness, dryness and easy bruising can be a norm then.
+We bring you five skin-friendly fabrics that keep your skin healthy too.

 Silk

-This fabric is hypoallergenic because of its natural protein structure.
-Sleeping in silk sheets and pillowcases helps reduce sneezing.
+This highly absorbent, low-maintenance fabric which is hypoallergenic because of its natural protein structure.
+Sleeping in silk sheets, pillowcases and a silk nighty helps reduce night time sneezing as well as skin issues.
 This fabric cools you when the weather is warm and warms you when it is cold.
-“Silk is recommended for those with skin diseases like eczema.
+It is strong yet soft on the skin, and doesn’t smell, even if you dry it indoors unlike most other fabrics.
+“Silk is highly recommended for those with skin diseases like eczema because of its smooth and light texture.
 This is why a lot of dermatologists recommend you to use silk pillow case,” says Sharma.

 Linen